-The program is targeted at graduating seniors or Masters degree students in the field of journalism or communication at a U.S. university, or young professional journalists, currently employed by U.S. media in the U.S., with fewer than 5 years of work experience in the field.
+The program is targeted at young professional journalists, currently employed by U.S. media in the U.S., with fewer than 5 years of work experience in the field OR Masters students in the field of journalism or communications at a U.S. university OR graduating seniors in the field of journalism or communications at a U.S. university.

 - have U.S. citizenship and a valid U.S.-American passport